How cute is this?

-Little did that person know that I’m a deranged nightowl and I never sleep; so I hopped on the problem like white on rice.
+Little did that person know that I’m a deranged nightowl and I never sleep; so I hopped on the problem like a duck on a june-bug.

 Now anyway, if I was still in highschool I’d work on calling #fatTony to ensure that justice is served, but now adays I care primarily about just defending my accounts.

 I ignore the haters.

 Anyway, I couldn’t call myself Mr Computer Science without giving you a few tricks as to hardening your Twitter account from #spineless hackers.

 By default, your password should be harder to crack than a Nun at catholic school; I’m talking 30+ characters with upper/lowercase letters, numbers, and at least a few special characters.

 If you’re interested in studying the hardcore science of password permutation logic, then check out this gnarly post I made below:

 PS: I remember some kid in calculus class once told me “password cracking doesn’t work; because all verification systems have numerical limits” – Well, smart guy, the key to a successful password cracker is bypassing the numerical limitations; in otherwords finding a method to verify account authentication without it activating the counter.
 Possible?
 Yes; but if I told you more I’d have to kill you.